 The Blue Ridge Parkway spans 469 miles, most of which are right here in North Carolina.
 The outdoor adventures found along the parkway include a multitude of trails, visitor centers, and stunning overlooks.
 There are very few small plane crash sites in North Carolina, and you can find one of them hidden deep in the woods on a trail that runs along a ridge.
 Shockingly enough, you can even make a day of it!
 We found out how you can hike to an abandoned airplane crash in North Carolina, and have all the necessary details below.
-It’s getting harder and harder to find safe abandoned places in North Carolina, so we’d highly recommend you take advantage of the opportunity while you still can.
-Have you ever been to this crash site before?
-Will you be taking the hike?
+It’s getting harder and harder to find safe abandoned crash sites and places in North Carolina, so we’d highly recommend you take advantage of the opportunity while you still can.
+Have you ever been on this plane crash hike in NC before?

-Would you hike to this abandoned airplane crash in North Carolina?
+Would you like to hike to this abandoned airplane crash in North Carolina?
+I know I would!
 Or have you already been out to see it before?
 Make sure you leave your thoughts in the comments, especially if you know of other crashed planes hiding in the wilderness of North Carolina.
 We’d love to hear about them!

 hike to an abandoned airplane crash in North Carolina

 What are the most beautiful hikes in North Carolina?

 The state of North Carolina is known for its expansive beauty, but there are a few hikes across the Tar Heel State that really take the cake.
-If the above hike to an abandoned airplane crash in North Carolina whet your appetite for adventure, read on!
-If you’re looking for a hike with a view, we’d recommend catching the sunset on Green Knob, or perhaps hike Looking Glass Rock for the mountaintop views.
+If the above hike to an abandoned airplane crash in North Carolina whets your appetite for adventure, read on!
+If you’re looking for a hike with a view, we’d recommend catching the sunset on Green Knob, or perhaps hiking Looking Glass Rock for the mountaintop views.
 Deep Gap Trail at Mt.
 Mitchell State Park will take you along a rocky, windy path to the top of the mountain, and a hike to Paradise Falls will reward you with stunning, watery views of the hidden waterfall.